 Like most elementary schools the cafeteria is more than just a cafeteria, it is also a place where students and their families gather for programs, science fairs, and school assemblies.
 To say that the cafeteria is important is an understatement, and because of the importance Felty Principal, Carrie Kazda knew that there were some upgrades that were needed to make each experience excellent.

-Prior to install, Felty just had a standard portable sound system.
+Prior to install, Felty had a standard portable sound system.
 It included a few speakers and some wired microphones.
 With the upgrade, we installed 2, Atlas Vertical Line Array Speakers for premium sound.
-We evenly dispersed six subwoofers throughout the cafeteria to even out the sound and to make sure the entire cafeteria was covered.
+We evenly dispersed six subwoofers throughout the cafeteria to ensure the entire cafeteria was covered.

-We upgraded their microphones to Sennheiser Wireless Mics, and we installed three Shure overhead microphones above the stage to capture the sound of what was happening on the stage so that each person didn’t need to be individually mic’d.
-We installed a seven inch Atlas touch screen using BlueBridge software for audio control.
+We upgraded their microphones to Sennheiser Wireless Mics, and installed three Shure overhead microphones for the risers.
+We also installed a seven inch Atlas touch screen using BlueBridge software for audio control.

-Lastly, we installed a Behringer X32 that is a 40 input channel rack audio mixer to get the best quality sound for their budget.
-An interesting feature with the Behringer X32 is that it allows iPad and iPhone control capabilities.
+Lastly, we installed a Behringer X32 Rack, a mixer with 40 inputs to get the best quality sound for their budget.
+This mixer is controlled by an iPad or tablet wirelessly, allowing for flexibility and ease of function.

 Felty had a program (one week after install) and as you can imagine the room was packed.
 When the program started, a young boy, who is hearing impaired, turned to his teacher, smiled, and said I can hear this!

 We didn’t realize how great of an impact this would make on our campus until we had our first post-installation program.
 The parents could hear their children.
 The kids were confident.
 We didn’t worry about microphones cutting out or a loud feedback screech.
 We all spent our time focusing on what mattered…the students.
 Carrie Kazda, Principal, Felty Elementary